I Didn't Start Investing Until My 40s, But Still Retired Early

-Initially, it didn’t seem possible to retire that early.
-But I was burnt out from being an educator, and I wanted to move to Central Texas to be closer to Hope.
-I crunched the numbers and figured out that I could live off my pension in Texas (but not in pricey California), and supplement my income with some freelance writing and consulting for my old school district.
+Initially, it didn’t seem possible to retire early.
+But I figured out that I could live off my pension in Texas, and supplement my income with some freelance writing and consulting for my old school district.

 The real growth began when my money was finally in one place.
 In 2013, it grew more than 13%.
 That's pretty damn good.

-Being the queen of frugality also doesn’t hurt, and in a few years I’ll be able to collect Social Security.
+Being frugal also helps, and in a few years I’ll be able to collect Social Security.
 I also still had that tiny Roth I started so long ago, which now has about $3,000 in it — I had stopped contributing to that in favor of the tax benefits of my 403(b), but I never forgot about it.
 The original 403(b) debacle aside, I’m pleased with my investment strategy.

-My portfolio is currently about 50% stocks and 50% bonds, which is as risky as I’ll get — I’m a pretty conservative investor, and I’m OK with that.
+My portfolio is currently about 50% stocks and 50% bonds, which is as risky as I’ll get.
 In 12 years, I’ve managed to accrue slightly under $200,000 — I even saw pretty good returns during the 2008 recession, and I’ve learned to stay the course.
 Between my pension and Social Security, I don’t expect to have to tap those funds until I’m required to at age 70½.

-But my biggest motivation has been my daughter, who is now married and expecting twins.
-If there’s one thing I’ve always strived for, it’s this: I never want to be a burden to her in the years to come.
-And we’ve both learned from my experiences.
-In fact, I’m proud to say that she’s the one in charge of her family’s finances.
+My biggest motivation has been my daughter, who is now married and expecting twins.
+And I’m proud to say that she’s the one in charge of her family’s finances.